comcode-org/binmat_rules/README.md

 ### Win Conditions

 The game is won by the defender if all 110 turns have elapsed without the attacker achieving victory.
+The game is won by the defender if the attacker attempts to draw a card from the attacker deck when neither it nor the attacker discard pile has any cards in it.
 The game is won by the attacker if they are unable to draw a card from a lane deck as a result of attacking that lane. (see [Combat](#combat))
 The game is won by the attacker if they attempt to draw from an undefended lane deck that has no cards and no discard.
+The game is won by the attacker if either player attempts to draw a card from a lane deck when neither it nor its associated discard pile has any cards in it.

 ### Combat Examples and Edge Cases
 [now a stub]